 First things first.
 Clear the cloud in your head at a detox or a detoxification center.
 If you are scared of withdrawal, don’t let it hold you back!
 We have many detoxification centers that can help you through withdrawal in the safest, most comfortable way.
 Remember the alcohol is not the problem, it is the symptom.
 It is best to choose an alcohol treatment center to go to following alcohol detox to help you find the problem.

 When completing an alcohol treatment program, you should leave there with an after plan!
 Many people go into a halfway house following their rehabilitation.
-Call Revive Detox Center, we offer a full continuum of care from Detoxification, treatment, intensive outpatient treatment (IOP), to halfway housing/ sober living and outpatient treatment.
+Call Revive Wellness and Detox, we offer a full continuum of care from Detoxification, treatment, intensive outpatient treatment (IOP), to halfway housing/ sober living and outpatient treatment.